-Parks Board Report: 7/19/18
+Parks Board Report: 7/19/18 updated 7/28/18

 - Summer Programming has gone very well this summer.
-Example of programs are:

-- River Adventures

-- o Art, Dance and Soccer mini camps

-- Creative Writing

-- Active youth dance, yoga programs

-- Cooking for teens

-- Adventure Hikes

-- Aqua Fitness continues to grow in participation.
+Example of programs are: - River Adventures - Art, Dance and Soccer mini camps - Creative Writing - Active youth dance, yoga programs - Cooking for teens - Adventure Hikes - Aqua Fitness continues to grow in participation.
 Numbers range from 110-200.
 Participation is primarily seniors but not all.
-Water is for some the only way they can exercise.
-Being able to stay in Bastrop and get their daily exercise has been beneficial.

-- Teen Night at the pool was a hit!

-- Flick N Float movie at the pool is scheduled for July 21st.

-- Still working on the permit for the Outdoor Fitness Unit.
-Placement is key to success and we are working hard to make sure it's in the best possible location for use.

-- Personal Training is a new offering at the Bastop Y.

-- Scheduled free swim lesson classes for two different groups will start July 30th.
+Water is for some, the only way they can exercise.
+Being able to stay in Bastrop and get their daily exercise has been beneficial. - June Teen Night at the pool was a hit! - Flick N Float movie at the pool is scheduled for July 21st. went well with approximately 85 in attendance. - Still working on the permit for the Outdoor Fitness Unit.
+Placement is key to success and we are working hard to make sure it's in the best possible location for use. - Update: The item went before the Planning & Zoning Department for a variance of the build material.
+Passed with no problem.
+Currently working on determining the elevation of the proposed location.
+This is still a work in progress with the hope of installation the end of August/first part of September. - Personal Training is a new offering at the Bastrop Y. - Offering a safe around water program to a group of 20 the week of 7/30.
+And another group of 20 the week of 8/6.
+This is a free program that teaches basic water safety and swimming skills, to prevent drowning. - The Bastrop Y participated in the Volunteer Fair on 7/17 at the Bastrop Convention Center.
+Recruited the interest of approximately 30 volunteers. - During the month of July, the Bastrop Y provided 27 staff hours of programming to the community as part of the BOOST outreach